ekiehuang/Assignment-INFO5100/README.md

 # Assignment-INFO5100
-Hi everyone,
+Hi,
-This is Yanjing Huang, you can also call me Ekie.
+I'm Yanjing Huang, you can also call me Ekie.
+This folder is for INFO5100